RomHackStudios/RomHackStudios.github.io/index.md

 What's New!

 v1.0.9.7.1
-- Critical fix with Metronome only mode
+- Fixed a critical bug with Metronome only mode

 v1.0.9.7